-Statement of Understanding - Functional Abilities

-The Americans with Disabilities Act of 1990 (42 U.S.C.
-12101, et seq.) and Section 504 of the Rehabilitation Act of 1973 (29 U.S.C.
-794) prohibits discrimination of persons because of her or his disability.
-In keeping with these laws, colleges of the Wisconsin Technical College System make every effort to ensure a quality education for students.
-The purpose of this document is to ensure that students acknowledge that they have been provided information on the functional abilities required of a student in the Medical Assisting program.

-(initial) I have read and I understand the Functional Abilities specific to a student in the medical assistant program.

-(initial) I am able to meet the Functional Abilities as listed with or without accommodations.

-Sign and return this form to your assigned Medical Assistant Faculty Advisor.
+Name of Student (please print) Signatur e of Student Date Statement of Understandi ng - Functional Abilities of the R because Technica The purp provided Rehabilitation Act of 1973 (29 U.S.C of her or his disability.
+In keeping val College System make every effort pose of this document is to ensure that 42 U.S.C.
+12101, et seq.) and Section 504 c.
+794) prohibits discrimination of persons with these laws, colleges of the Wisconsir to ensure a quality education for students t students acknowledge that they have beer ties required of a student in the Medica (initial) I have read and I understand the Finithe medical assistant program. unctional Abilities specific to a student (initial) I am able to meet the Functional At accommodations. oilities as listed with or without Name of Student (please print) Signatur e of Student Date Sign n and return this form to your assigne d Medical Assistant Faculty Advisor.